-- Land, water and air, including all layers of the atmosphere; - All organic and inorganic matter and living organisms; and - The interacting natural systems that include the components described above.
+- land, water and air, including all layers of the atmosphere; - all organic and inorganic matter and living organisms; and - the interacting natural systems that include the components described above.

-These descriptions should be integrated into the effects assessment sections of each VC included in the EIS.
+These descriptions should be integrated into the effects assessment sections for each VC included in the EIS.